 In another example, the 2D Artist and the Programmer will need to work out how the art is to be best implemented into the engine, and develop the tools required to do so effectively and within their performance budget.
-Compromises will need to be made!
+Compromises will need to be worked out, and sacrifices made.

 This theoretical team might not realize it yet, but when they collaborate across their disciplines to solve technical problems, they’re taking on the role of a technical artist.
 Should the scope of the project and the size of the team grow, there will be more and more of a pressing need for a dedicated team member in this role – cooperating with each member of the team to solve technical problems and keep the project rolling along.

 Why is it so difficult to define what a Technical Artist does?

 As each team has its own dynamic and each project has its own unique needs, it can be hard to lock down exactly what a technical artist does.
 By definition the role is intended to fill gaps between multiple disciplines, and those gaps will change from studio to studio.

 Some technical artists working in the industry have limited programming ability, and approach the role from an art or design perspective.
 I would know, because I’m one of them!

 These people have a passion for creating amazing art, and use their knowledge of the tools/systems they’re working with to push the boundaries of the possible.
 They work collaboratively with their engineering team to find creative solutions to their project’s technical hurdles.